Frequently Asked Questions and answers for new homeowners

 Q: I see nail pops and hairline cracks, will you fix these as well?

-A: Nail pops and hairline cracks are part of the settling process of a new home and are not addressed in the one-year service.
+A: Nail pops are fixed at your one-year service but not painted, hairline cracks are part of the settling process of a new home and are not addressed in the one-year service.

 Cabinets and Counters